 - Not to mention another beautiful — okay, cute — daughter in Sonia's (adopted) child, Nino.
 Sonia is actually one of Nergal's morphs.

 - Thracia 776 also has Sara, who is the adorable-looking granddaughter of the mad priest Manfloy.

 - In Fire Emblem Awakening, you are the Evil Sorcerer's beautiful daughter/handsome son.
-Or better said your Player Character, who is the runaway son/daughter of the very weird-looking Big Bad Validar.
-Even if you use the older builds for your chara (specially the 'older male' one), s/he is always said to be good-looking in one or another way.
+Or better said, your Player Character, who is the runaway son/daughter of the very weird-looking Big Bad Validar.
+Even if you use the older builds for your character (or more specially the 'older male' one), s/he is always said to be good-looking by the other characters.